nixworks/public/news/2012/05/16/index.md

 ##### Jean-Marc Ayrault
 ### [Jean-Marc Ayrault is sworn in as the Prime Minister of France. ](/news/2012/05/16/jean-marc-ayrault-is-sworn-in-as-the-prime-minister-of-france.md)
-_Context: Prime Minister, Jean-Marc Ayrault_
+_Context: Jean-Marc Ayrault, Prime Minister_

 ##### Parachuting Rat
 ### [Parachuting Rat, an artwork by Banksy, in Melbourne, estimated to be worth AU$50,000, has been accidentally destroyed by building work. ](/news/2012/05/16/parachuting-rat-an-artwork-by-banksy-in-melbourne-estimated-to-be-worth-au-50-000-has-been-accidentally-destroyed-by-building-work.md)
-_Context: Banksy, Melbourne, Parachuting Rat_
+_Context: Melbourne, Parachuting Rat, Banksy_

 ##### China Central Television Headquarters
 ### [China Central Television Headquarters in Beijing is completed, a decade after its design by OMA. ](/news/2012/05/16/china-central-television-headquarters-in-beijing-is-completed-a-decade-after-its-design-by-oma.md)